AlmostDeadDude/subtitle_analyzer/README.md

 ## Example Movies

-To get you started, here are a few classic movies you can use for testing:
+To get you started, here are a few classic movies you can use for testing with results already generated:

 -   The Godfather `subs/GodFather.srt` -> `data/samples/godfather.json`
 -   Pulp Fiction `subs/PulpFiction.srt` -> `data/samples/pulpfiction.json`